Multiple Selection Display Modes

 Basic modes

-The MultiSelect component has a various render modes are available to visualize selected items in the MultiSelect.
+The MultiSelect component provides multiple display modes to visualize selected items:

-• Default: By default, the selected items are displayed as chip type when the component is in focus.
+• Default: Selected items are displayed as chip type when the component is in focus.
 Otherwise, selected items are displayed with a delimiter character.

 • Box: The selected items are displayed as a chip (box) type in the MultiSelect input box.